 Life Cycle of Servlet

-You can understand the life cycle of a Servlet as a sequence of steps which a servlet undergoes in its span of life, beginning from its initiation to getting destroyed.
-Servlet Engine manages the life cycle of the servlet as told earlier.
+You can understand the life cycle of a Servlet as a sequence of steps that a servlet undergoes in its span of life, beginning from its initiation to getting destroyed.
+Servlet Engine manages the life cycle of the servlet, as told earlier.

 The life cycle of a servlet can be summed up in below mentioned five points:

 - The Servlet class loads.

 - The init() method is invoked in order to initialize the servlet.

 - The service() method is invoked repeatedly for each client request placed.

 - The servlet is destroyed using destroy() method.